SallaApp/webhook-actions-js/example/README.md

 1. Create a Salla app on [Salla Partner Portal](https://salla.partners/login).
 1. Add `https://YOUR_SERVER_URL/webhook` as a webhook URL .
-1. Rename the file `.env.exmaple` to `.env` and filling with the following:
+1. Rename the file `.env.example` to `.env` and filling with the following:

    ```sh
    WEBHOOK_SECRET=